kipkitur/kipkitur/README.md

 <!--Here are some ideas to get you started:-->

 - 🔭 I’m currently working on automation testing projects with Pytest, Cucumber and Postman
-- 🌱 I’m currently learning Jmeter, Python and Jenkins
+- 🌱 I’m currently learning Jmeter, Protractor, Jenkins and React
 - 💬 Ask me about my experience in Kenya & China
 <!--- ⚡ Fun fact: When I was 6 years old, I had one of the best pitch for a cartoon show.-->